si/11ty/posts/aside/2012/twitter-is-the-benjamin-button-of-startups.md

 ![](images/2b892055465a9fe2bed229403b3b29cb-1024x576.jpg "Benjamin Button")

-Google engineer,Â Andrey Petrov eloquantly epitomisesÂ [Twitter as the Benjamin Button of startups](https://plus.google.com/109834643338395014064/posts/A9Fk7bsCA1B).
+Google engineer, Andrey Petrov eloquantly epitomises [Twitter as the Benjamin Button of startups](https://plus.google.com/109834643338395014064/posts/A9Fk7bsCA1B).

 > Born out of wisdom and insight in our daily social behaviour, completely changing the way we communicate.
 Soon grown into a heroic Atlas, holding up the world of third-party developers on its shoulders, thriving as the platform rises along with thousands of apps and services transforming the experience.
 Dusk approaches when Twitter sheds its desire to leave a mark on humanity and finds itself destined to die as a single-feature web-based MVP.
 A sparkle in a developer's eye.